radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-01-development-tools.md

 ## Editor

-This guide covers basic development tasks for Go in Visual Studio Code.
+This guide covers basic development tasks for Go in Visual Studio Code (VS Code).
 The experience with VS Code is high-quality and approachable for newcomers.

 Alternatively, you can choose whichever editor you are most comfortable for working on Go code.
 Feel free to skip this section if you want to make another choice.